Kansas Aviation Museum > Education > Research Archives

 More than 75,000 journals, periodicals and printed matter.

 Many miscellaneous items such as wire recorders, audio tapes, vinyl records, video tape, computer media, flying helmets, jackets, coveralls, radio equipment, instruments, aircraft parts and trophies.

 More than 26 complete aviation-related collections from individuals, families or companies.

 Original drawings and blueprints of the Wichita Terminal Building – now home to the Kansas Aviation Museum.

 Do you have something you would like to donate to the Kansas Aviation Museum?

 If you have any aviation treasures you would like to donate to the Kansas Aviation Museum, please use the Archive Inquiry Form and let us know what you have!
-If our archivist is interested in your donation, please fill out and bring in the In Kind Donation Form along with your archival donation.
+Appointments are preferred when bringing in donations.